fredlcore/BSB-LAN/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 <B>Interface kits available!</B> PCB boards with parts are available upon request.
 If you are interested, please send an e-mail to bsb (ät) code-it.de (German or English) for further information.

+<B>Please read the [BSB-LPB-LAN manual](https://1coderookie.github.io/BSB-LPB-LAN_EN)!</B>

 The following overview shows the most common used controllers of the different heating systems which will work with BSB-LAN.
 For further and more detailed informations about the different [controllers](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap03.html#32-detailed-listing-and-description-of-the-supported-controllers) and the [connection](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap02.html#23-connecting-the-adapter-to-the-controller) see the corresponding chapters in the [manual](https://1coderookie.github.io/BSB-LPB-LAN_EN).